 Mark Antony and Octavian

 In his will Caesar had bequeathed his wealth and title to his posthumously adopted son Octavian.
-Antony was reluctant to hand his old friend’s legacy to a 17-year-old, and quickly became a rival to the future emperor.
+Antony was reluctant to hand his old friend’s legacy to an 18-year-old, and quickly became a rival to the future emperor.
 In 43 B.C. their armies first clashed.
 Antony was driven back at Mutina and Forum Gallorum, but had proved a formidable enough leader that Octavian preferred to ally with him.

 Along with their lesser rival Lepidus, Octavian and Antony formed the Second Triumvirate, splitting Rome’s provinces between them: Octavian would rule the West, Antony the East and Lepidus Africa.
-Within a year, Antony defeated Caesar’s assassins Brutus and Antonius in the Battle of Phillipi, eliminating the two remaining leaders of the Republican cause in a battle that established his reputation as a general.
+Within a year, Antony defeated Caesar’s assassins Brutus and Cassius in the Battle of Phillipi, eliminating the two remaining leaders of the Republican cause in a battle that established his reputation as a general.

 Mark Antony and Cleopatra